William H. Paul: Civil War

-Reassigned to the 3rd Division of the 5th Corps, the division under General Samuel W. Crawford, Paul's regiment became one of those which fought in the Battle of Cold Harbor (June 1–12) and several other engagements during the Siege of Petersburg (June 9, 1864–March 25, 1865).
-Still convalescing from battle wounds sustained in the Wilderness when his regiment was transferred to Company E of the 11th Pennsylvania Infantry (as part of a reorganization ordered by the U.S. War Department which merged the 90th Pennsylvania into the 11th Pennsylvania), Paul was honorably discharged from the at the Union's South Street Hospital in Philadelphia on February 11, 1865.
+Reassigned to the 3rd Division of the 5th Corps, the division under General Samuel W. Crawford, Paul's regiment became one of those which fought in the Battle of Cold Harbor (June 1–12) and several other engagements during the Siege of Petersburg (June 9, 1864 – March 25, 1865).
+Still convalescing from battle wounds sustained in the Wilderness when his regiment was transferred to Company E of the 11th Pennsylvania Infantry (as part of a reorganization ordered by the U.S. War Department which merged the 90th Pennsylvania into the 11th Pennsylvania), Paul was honorably discharged from the army at the Union's South Street Hospital in Philadelphia on February 11, 1865.